Have you recently graduated or have left QUT and require a student fee refund? Follow the steps on this page to apply.

 For all other OSHC refunds, contact your OSHC provider.

-We'll contact you to confirm the outcome of your student fee refund request and you'll normally receive an outcome within 20 working days.
+Once we have all the required details, you will normally receive the outcome of your student fee refund request within 20 working days.

 Your payment will be returned to the payment method or bank account from which the payment was made.